Frequently asked questions

 A: The provision of mitigations such as Perspex panels will be taken into consideration during the risk assessment undertaken by the contact tracer.
 We cannot give absolute guarantees of exemption from a request to self-isolate but mitigations are taken into account.

-Q: How long does a person have to be on my premises before I am required to take their details for T&P?
+Q: How long does a person have to be on my premises before I am required to take their details for Test and Protect?

 A: Contact details must be taken from customers and visitors on arrival regardless of how long they are on the premises.